 WFS-GC plays an important role in aligning K-12 education with workforce demands, particularly in Career and Technical Education (CTE).
 Collaborating with school districts, employers, and postsecondary institutions, WFS-GC has expanded career pathways in high-demand industries.
-Despite these achievements, challenges persist in ensuring equitable access to quality CTE programs, strengthening employer engagement, and bridging gaps in career readiness.
+Despite these achievements, challenges persist in expanding the availability of quality CTE programs, strengthening employer engagement, and bridging gaps in career readiness..